nixworks/public/news/2017/01/22/README.md

 &quot;Now we can build,&quot; a Jerusalem official says, as a staunch Israel supporter takes office in the US.

 ### [Voting takes place in the first round of the French Socialist Party presidential primary to select a candidate to run in this year's presidential election. ](/news/2017/01/22/voting-takes-place-in-the-first-round-of-the-french-socialist-party-presidential-primary-to-select-a-candidate-to-run-in-this-year-s-preside.md)
-Benoit Hamon, a former Socialist government rebel won the first round of a primary on Sunday and will meet ex-prime minister Manuel Valls in a runoff to decide who will be the candidate of the beleaguered left in a presidential election in spring.
+ Benoit Hamon, a former Socialist government rebel won the first round of a primary on Sunday and will meet ex-prime minister Manuel Valls in a runoff to decide

 ### [The Indian state government of Tamil Nadu lifts its ban on the sport of Jallikattu, following five days of protests by demonstrators against the ban. ](/news/2017/01/22/the-indian-state-government-of-tamil-nadu-lifts-its-ban-on-the-sport-of-jallikattu-following-five-days-of-protests-by-demonstrators-against.md)
 _Context: India, Jallikattu, Tamil Nadu_